-- ASAA silver medals shall be presented to finalists (2nd place finishers) in all competitions sponsored by the Association.
+- b.
+ASAA silver medals shall be presented to finalists (2nd place finishers) in all competitions sponsored by the Association.
 The rules as applied in G.i.1 above shall be used to award silver medals to the finalist in each competition. - c.
 ASAA bronze medals shall be presented to 3rd place finishers in all competitions sponsored by the Association.
 The rules as applied in G.i.a. above shall be used to award bronze medals to the 3rd place finisher in each competition. - d.
-Specially engraved ASAA gold medals shall be presented to track & field record breakers. - Medals and emblems for provincial competitions shall be supplied by the ASAA at no cost to competition hosts. - f.
-For activities in which a regional competition is conducted to determine participants who advance to provincials (e.g. 4A volleyball), ASAA gold and silver medals, differing in design from the provincial medals, shall be made available at a cost to hosts for presentation to first and second place finishers. - g.
+Specially engraved ASAA gold medals shall be presented to track & field record breakers. - e.
+Medals and emblems for provincial competitions shall be supplied by the ASAA at no cost to competition hosts. - For activities in which a regional competition is conducted to determine participants who advance to provincials (e.g. 4A volleyball), ASAA gold and silver medals, differing in design from the provincial medals, shall be made available at a cost to hosts for presentation to first and second place finishers.

+- g.
 ASAA gold, silver and bronze zone medals, distinct from the provincial and regional medals, shall be made available at cost for presentation by hosts at all zone competitions. - h.
-At all association approved competitions where award presentations will take place at the completion of the competition, student athletes must wear either their uniform or a related article of clothing that clearly identifies either the school they represent, or the ASAA provincial champion t-shirt when receiving awards.
+At all association approved competitions where award presentations will take place at the completion of the competition, student athletes must wear either their uniform or a related article of clothing that clearly identifies either the school they represent, or the ASAA provincial champion t-shirt when receiving awards. - II.
+Trophies - a.

-II.
-Trophies

-a.
 Trophies awarded at provincial competitions shall be ASAA approved trophies only.
-(Refer to Appendix)

-- Approval for new trophies may be gained only with the expressed permission of the ASAA Executive. - Trophies shall be dedicated only to individuals recognized by the ASAA for their contribution to high school athletics in the province. - d.
-Provincial champions in the team sports of basketball, curling, volleyball, golf, cheerleading, football, rugby, rugby sevens, team handball, track & field, cross country, badminton and wrestling shall be presented with small plaques to be retained as mementos.
+(Refer to Appendix) - b.
+Approval for new trophies may be gained only with the expressed permission of the ASAA Executive. - c.
+Trophies shall be dedicated only to individuals recognized by the ASAA for their contribution to high school athletics in the province. - d.
+Provincial champions in the team sports of basketball, curling, volleyball, golf, football, rugby 15s, rugby 7s, team handball, track & field, cross country, badminton and wrestling shall be presented with small plaques to be retained as mementos.
 These plaques shall be supplied by the ASAA. - In volleyball and basketball, teams placing 1st, 2nd, 3rd and 4th at provincial competitions in each category shall be presented with small plaques to be retained as mementos. - f.
 In basketball, 4A volleyball and rugby, the consolation winner in each category shall be presented with a small plaque to be retained as a memento. - g.
-In cheerleading, curling, team handball and rugby, teams placing 1st, 2nd and 3rd at Provincial competition in each category shall be presented with small plaques to be retained as mementos. - In wrestling, teams placing second at both rural and provincial championships shall be presented with small plaques to be retained as mementos. - In badminton, cross country and track & field, teams placing 2nd and 3rd in the team competitions shall be presented with small plaques to be retained as mememtos. - Football: The losers of the semifinal games at each tier shall be awarded small "Semifinalist" plaques to be retained as mementos. - k.
-Trophy winners shall incur engraving costs.
+In curling, team handball and rugby, teams placing 1st, 2nd and 3rd at Provincial competition in each category shall be presented with small plaques to be retained as mementos. - h.
+In wrestling, teams placing second at both rural and provincial championships shall be presented with small plaques to be retained as mementos. - i.
+In badminton, cross country and track & field, teams placing 2nd and 3rd in the team competitions shall be presented with small plaques to be retained as mememtos.